Vaness is serving up our five unique and delightful winter drinks that’ll boost your camping game!

-Whether you’ve completed a long day of hiking, climbed too many walls, covered a long distance on the road or any adventure that leads you to wanting to put your feet up and wind down; these drinks work wonders for you.
+Whether I’ve completed a long day of hiking, climbed too many walls, covered a long distance on the road, or done any adventure that leads me to putting my feet up and winding down, these drinks work wonders.

-We love our cool weather concoctions.
-Most of us often gravitate towards grabbing the booze straight off the shelf, or some of you might even be participating in dry July for good reasons.
-Nevertheless, these recipes don’t require alcohol, which means they’re goodies for the young ones too!
-So, skip the bottle-o on the way home, save some dollars and get excited for these reinvigorated spins on your traditional winter bevvies.
+To warm up in winter, many people gravitate towards grabbing the booze straight off the shelf.
+But these campfire drink recipes warm you up from the inside out without the alcohol, which means they’re good for the young ones, too!
+So, skip the bottle shop, save some dollars, and get excited for these reinvigorated spins on your traditional winter bevvies.

-One for the small and big kids!
-A no mess or fuss kind of drink.
-Remember those days when you went on school camps, lining up at the canteen or sitting by the campfire holding one of those Golden Circle fruit juices?
+This is one for kids big and small!
+Remember those Golden Circle fruit juices from when you were young?
 Picture that, but with aromatics and bright coloured exotic fruits; it’s the next level fruit juice!
-We love our citrus fruits because they’re fresh and zesty – grapefruit is one of those that has the sour-sweet bitterness to it, a great fruit to use for this drink.
+I love citrus fruits because they’re fresh and zesty, and grapefruit is a great one to use for this drink, with a sour-sweet bitterness to it.

 Serve: 2